NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

     - [NVIDIA Ampere architecture](https://www.nvidia.com/en-us/data-center/nvidia-ampere-gpu-architecture/)

-For more information about how to get started with NGC containers, see the following sections from the NVIDIA GPU Cloud Documentation and the Deep Learning Documentation:
+For more information about how to get started with NGC containers, refer to the following sections from the NVIDIA GPU Cloud Documentation and the Deep Learning Documentation:
 -   [Getting Started Using NVIDIA GPU Cloud](https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html)
 -   [Accessing And Pulling From The NGC Container Registry](https://docs.nvidia.com/deeplearning/frameworks/user-guide/index.html#accessing_registry)
 -   [Running PyTorch](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/running.html#running)

-For those unable to use the PyTorch NGC container, to set up the required environment or create your own container, see the versioned [NVIDIA Container Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).
+For those unable to use the PyTorch NGC container, to set up the required environment or create your own container, refer to the versioned [NVIDIA Container Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).

 ## Quick Start Guide

 To train your model using mixed or TF32 precision with Tensor Cores or using FP32, perform the following steps using the default parameters of the FastPitch model on the LJSpeech 1.1 dataset.
-For the specifics concerning training and inference, see the [Advanced](#advanced) section.
+For the specifics concerning training and inference, refer to the [Advanced](#advanced) section.
 Pre-trained FastPitch models are available for download on [NGC](https://ngc.nvidia.com/catalog/models?query=FastPitch&quickFilter=models).

 1. Clone the repository.
    ```bash